 EXPRESS Edition 2 (2004) introduced EXTENSIBLE types.
 These are SELECT and ENUMERATION types whose item lists can be extended.
-This provides increased flexiblity and reuse in modeling.
+This provides increased flexibility and reuse in modeling.

-In some sense, EXTENSIBLE types are analagous to SUBTYPEs, except that subtyping reduces the domain while extending increases the domain.
+In some sense, EXTENSIBLE types are analogous to SUBTYPEs, except that subtyping reduces the domain while extending increases the domain.

 SELECT specifies a list of things to choose from